MegaPramuk/HCL-3DS/readme.md

 I'm just hosting it (unnecessarily).

+I've asked the original author about what license to use and he allowed me to use the GPLv2.
-Consider each file to be licensed under the GPLv2, even if there is no disclaimer in each file that explains it.
+Therefore consider each file to be licensed under the GPLv2, even if there is no disclaimer inside of each file.
+You will have gotten a copy of the license as part of the git and if not, get a copy from `https://www.gnu.org/licenses/gpl-2.0.html`.

 Original author notes:
 Source code for the fan-made port of Hydra Castle Labyrinth for 3DS